gbdk-2020/gbdk-2020/docs/pages/02_links_and_tools.md

 @page docs_links_and_tools Links and Third-Party Tools

 This is a brief list of useful tools and information.
-It is not meant to be complete or exhaustive, for a larger list see @ref awesome_gb
+It is not meant to be complete or exhaustive, for a larger list see the @ref awesome_gb "Awesome Game Boy Development" list.

 @anchor links_sdcc_docs
 # SDCC Compiler Suite User Manual